nbonfils/JSD-website/talks/index.md

 This talk focusses first on how computing understands its role in sustainability and justice.
 It positions the role of information technology and computing in environmental sustainability, social justice, and the intersection of the two, and explains why designing IT for just sustainability is both technically and ethically challenging.
 The talk then covers how we can reorient design perspectives in computer science to better align with the values of sustainability and justice.
+This was a keynote talk at SICT 2023.

 </div>